Trademarks and Licensing is an extension of the University’s overall branding efforts and serves four primary purposes:

-- Promote UNC through licensed products, agreements and other promotional activities.
+- Promote the University through licensed products, agreements and other promotional activities.

-- Preserve UNC’s history by conserving and maintaining historically and culturally significant trademarks.
+- Preserve the University’s history by conserving and maintaining historically and culturally significant trademarks.

-- Protect UNC’s image and reputation through trademark usage and ensure that all trademark use for commercial purposes meets our standards and legal requirements.
+- Protect the University’s image and reputation through trademark usage and ensure that trademark use for commercial purposes meets our standards and legal requirements.

 - Profit from the sale of officially licensed merchandise and other licensing agreements, fulfilling our mission to support need-based and merit-based scholarships.

-100% of the net revenue from Carolina’s trademark licensing program royalties is used to help fund need-based and merit-based scholarships.
+100% of the net revenue from Trademark and Licensing program royalties is used to help fund need-based and merit-based scholarships.

 Trademarks and Licensing reports to the Associate Vice Chancellor for Real Estate and Campus Enterprises.